cy-cus/hackwithAI/README.md

 1. **Waybackurls Filtering** – Only keeps URLs where the host matches `domain` or `www.domain`.
 Historic data from unrelated subdomains is automatically discarded.
 2. **JSleuth Allowed Domains** – The Playwright crawler receives the exact domain, plus any discovered subdomains, as its allowed set.
 It follows internal links but never leaves that scope.
+3. **Nuclei Domain Isolation** – When scanning with Nuclei, only URLs from the target domain and its discovered subdomains are tested.
+This prevents accidental scanning of third-party domains (e.g., google.com CDN links won't be scanned when testing example.com).
-3. **JS URL Deduping & Size Modes** – All `.js` URLs from Katana + Wayback + JSleuth are deduplicated, then clipped by `js_size` (small=100, medium=1000, large=all).
+4. **JS URL Deduping & Size Modes** – All `.js` URLs from Katana + Wayback + JSleuth are deduplicated, then clipped by `js_size` (small=100, medium=1000, large=all).
 Inline scripts are analyzed the same as external files.
-4. **Chat Context Guardrails** – The chat endpoint automatically reinforces authorized-testing context and retries any model refusal so that domain findings can be discussed confidently.
+5. **Chat Context Guardrails** – The chat endpoint automatically reinforces authorized-testing context and retries any model refusal so that domain findings can be discussed confidently.

 ---